charleskoffler/clprolf/README.md

 Repository about my own programming language simol, which is a superset of Java, and about Simol Java Framework both.
 The simol framework is a java framework with pure annotations, to leverage Simol language in Java, it has the same goal.
 So I will talk about the language, but this could be applied for those who are interested in the simol java framework.
 A simol C# framework is present too, for the C# users.
  The language could be a DSL(Domain Specific Language) in simulation, as well as object oriented work.
 The definition of simol stands on few pages, and it's quite fast to get an overview.
 Simol is a programming language designed for clarity, simplicity, and ease of use.
 It aims to follow the fundamental theorem of software engineering, by adding a layer of indirection, especially for classes and interfaces.
 The language, and frameworks, inherently embeds good object oriented principles, and significant design patterns, which is a unique feature in programming languages.
+I'm looking for persons interested in testing the language, or more if they like.

 One of the main goal, or perhaps the most important goal in simol, is to make possible to write programs that we would think quite impossible or very hard to write.
 The approach to master and make intuitive and fun the objects and class components aims to make almost totally direct or intuitive the programming task.
 Writing code with pleasure and fun, make it interesting, all this should be permitted with simol approach.
 While aiding in thinking of one solution to solve the writing problems, simol aims to aid in eventually seeing all other possible solutions.
 Indeed all the possible interpretations should help to bring different ways to solve the problem, and mastering it.
 The conception of the applications should become more human-like and manageable.

 Simol frameworks contain a "beginners" package, which is composed by four classes and two interfaces, for each class and interface kind.
 For example, the SimuRealWorldObj class, or CompatInterfVersion interface.
-They are considered as root classes and interfaces for simol, and can be used instead of the corresponding annotation, or in addition.
-As well as java has 'Object' class as a root of all classes, we have such root classes and interfaces here.
+They are considered as the four root classes for simol, and can be used instead of the corresponding annotation, or in addition.
+As well as java has 'Object' class as a root of all classes, we have such root classes.
+About the interfaces, each interface must implement one of the root interface of simol, and not only the mother interface.
+The main interfaces in simol are CompatInterfVersion and CompartInterfCapacity.
 The developper who want to slowly move to simol, while keeping a pure object-oriented mindset, can inherit all his root classes or interfaces with them.
-In fact, they are empty but allow the transition to simol while keeping their coding style.
-Once they would integrate the concepts, they could use all annotations instead, while keeping an inheritance vision of the roles in mind, if desired.
+They allow the transition to simol while keeping their coding style.
+Once the programmer would have integrated the concepts, he could use all annotations instead.
+And he can keep an inheritance vision of the roles in mind, if he prefers.
-The introduced root classes are SimuRealWorldObj, SimuCompWorker, Information, RealWorldObj.
-For the root interfaces, it's CompatInterfCapacity and CompatInterfVersion.

 Simol's design started in 2019, and now it's quite stable.
-I needed it for my own purposes and work.
+I needed it for my own purposes and work, and I have tested the concepts in my work and home programming since 2019.
-I want to share it and build a community around it.
-I put code examples, language description, simol compiler and annotation framework for java, and discussions are welcome.
-Simol repository is opened to create a community around it and share examples, discussions, suggestions, tools.
-I can support myself other repositories while it's about programming languages subject, or perhaps if I could program in simol framework for Java.
+I especially seek persons who want to test the language or the simol framework for java or C#.
+If people are interested, they can participate further in discussions, writing example code, or writing tools, for example, or submitting evolution ideas for simol.
+I put code examples, language description in the main README file, simol compiler and annotation framework for java.
+I'll try to collorate with other repositories by using simol framework, for supporting but as a way to demonstrate practical usage of simol.

 There is a basic simol compiler, but it works great.
 There is a simol framework for java developers too, with java annotations, for leveraging simol's concepts in java.